romansorin/research/paper_content.md

 The experiment was conducted on a website [cite my site] built to host the experiment and information related to the experiment.
 Upon viewing on the homepage, users were presented with a message describing the entire study in brief, directions for participation, and information on what data is collected and how it will be used.
 Consent was provided as users had to manually input their email and press "begin".
 Upon pressing begin, the participant was randomly assigned to one of three aforementioned layout variants, and they could not assign themselves to another interface.
 Participants were instructed to navigate and read through the information and structure of the interface as they typically would with a real-world product, and then attempt to register or purchase the presented product or service.
 After they pressed the relevant buttons/links to begin registration, they were then redirected to the final screen confirming that their participation in the experiment was finished.

-Analysis: One way anova test was ran on the session lengths for each variant.

 ### Design

 The study included both a quantitative and qualitative analysis of user behavior and layouts, respectively.
 In the first stage of the study (content analysis), queries to the Alexa API were saved, parsed, and sites were extracted from the responses.
 These sites were then screenshotted and fed into a KMeans model for clustering and identification of commonalities across layouts.
 These commonalities identified by the algorithm were then analyzed manually, and several layout variants were created to represent the few most common layouts.
 These layout variants would be shown at random (in A/B variant style) to participants.
 In the experimental facet of the study, user interaction with the layout was measured through various UX metrics, recorded sessions, analytics, and heatmaps.

+## Results

-A one way anova test for analysis of variance was used.
+A one way anova test for analysis of variance on the session lengths was used.
 It was found that not be to statistically significant at p < .10.

-## Results
+- kmeans may have not been the best approach
+- possibly use feature / object detection/extraction for future studies

 This paper proposes a potential approach to identifying common layouts in a given domain (e.g., ecommerce, business, healthcare, media) and optimization/analysis of the effectiveness of layouts.